-This deliverable includes the finalized version of the ETHNA System Concept to be used by the 6 organisations involved in the living lab experiment.
-This version was updated based on the findings gained at the multi-stakeholder consultation conducted through a set of participatory measures (online survey, semi-structured interviews, workshops) with various actors along the quadruple helix in terms of barriers, incentives, best practices and potential progress measures of each RRI key.
+This deliverable includes the finalised version of the ETHNA System Concept, a guide that was used for the implementation of the system by the 6 organisations involved in the living lab experiment.
+The current version was updated based on the findings gained during the implementation phase developed all along 2022 by all 6 organisations, as well as during the evaluation of the inception of the ETHNA System project and its implementation.

 This deliverable serves as a guide to the ethical governance of RRI in research and innovation performing organisations (RPOs) and research funding organisations (RFOs).
 The guide includes relevant information concerning the nature of the ETHNA System, the method of embracing and implementing its potential set of guidance tools (ethics committee, code of ethics and best practices, ethics hotline and indicators, coupled with a supporting structure built upon an RRI office(r)), as well as a toolbox with 'ready-to-use' examples that may be of help to organisations to develop, implement and maintain the ETHNA System in some stages of the process.